 Can I report my suspicions of fraud anonymously to the NHSCFA?

-Authority, you don't have to give us any information
+you don't have to give us any information about yourself

 If you would prefer to remain completely anonymous in your dealings with NHS Counter Fraud Authority.
 We will not ask you for your name or any contact details.
 Please be sure to provide as much information and detail as possible regarding the fraud, as we will not be able to contact you again for further information.